Naming Code Elements

 In programming variables keep data, and for the code to be more understandable, the name of a variable should suggest its purpose.
 Here are some recommendations for naming variables:

-• It is accepted in C# for the variables to always begin with a lowercase letter and to contain lowercase letters, and each next word in them should start with an uppercase letter (this naming is also known as camelCase convention).
+- It is accepted in C# for the variables to always begin with a lowercase letter and to contain lowercase letters, and each next word in them should start with an uppercase letter (this naming is also known as

-• You should be careful about uppercase and lowercase letters, because C# distinguishes them.
-For example, age and Age are different variables.
+convention). - You should be careful about uppercase and lowercase letters, because C# distinguishes them.
+For example,

 Naming – Examples